 Jobs for America's Graduates

-The Jobs for America's Graduates (JAG) program is currently offered to sophomore through senior students at Anderson High School, Eastern Hancock High School, Greenfield Central, Martinsville, Mt.
-Vernon, Pendleton Heights, Sheridan, and Shelbyville High School who meet WIA program eligibility.
+The Jobs for America's Graduates (JAG) program is currently offered to sophomore through senior students at Anderson, Avon, Eastern Hancock, Greenfield Central, Martinsville, Mt.
+Vernon, Pendleton Heights, Sheridan, Shelbyville and Whiteland High Schools who meet program eligibility.

 Students involved in the JAG program attend a daily, 1 credit class, where they are instructed by a Specialist who educates them on career and life skills such as effective communication, resume writing techniques, and interview preparation.

 Twenty-first Century Scholar

 The Twenty-first Century Scholars Program began in 1990 as Indiana's way of raising the educational aspirations of low and moderate-income families.
 The program aims to ensure that all Indiana families can afford a college education for their children.

 Education & Training